07947613070

 Bride and groom in back of vintage car after their wedding ceremony

-I took this from the driver’s seat just as they were about to leave the church.
-I shot a sequence but liked this most for the natural feel.
+I took this from the driver’s seat just as they left the church.
+I shot a sequence, but I liked this most for its natural feel.

 Three female relatives posing for camera inside a wedding limousine

-When travelling with the bridal party in a limousine, things are really fun.
+Travelling with the bridal party in a limousine is really fun.
 I took this quick portrait on the way from the preparations to the ceremony venue.

 Bride and Groom Toasting in Back of Wedding Car